elpheria/rpc-websockets/API.md

 Instantiate a WebSocket client.

 Parameters:
 * `address` {String}: The URL of the WebSocket server.
 The URL path portion resolves to a server namespace.
+If the URL query key `socket_id` exists, it will be used as a socket identifier.
 Defaults to 'ws://localhost:8080'.
 * `options` {Object}: Client options that are also forwarded to `ws`.
   * `autoconnect` {Boolean}: Client autoconnect upon Client class instantiation.
 Defaults to `true`.
   * `reconnect` {Boolean}: Whether client should reconnect automatically once the connection is down.
 Defaults to `true`.